 2. Assuming that SD-WAN eliminates the need for other wide-area networking security and resilience best practices:

+Explanation (WHY?)
 SD-WAN should not be viewed as a standalone solution.
 The technology needs to be subject to the same rigorous security standards as other IT infrastructure elements.

 It's important to keep the software stack updated with the latest security patches.
 Having the ability to automate patching doesn't change the fact that modifications will get applied frequently.